Carnegie J-1 Exchange Visitor Program

 For more information about the two-year home-country physical presence requirement, refer to the U.S. Department of State website.

 J-1 Program Completion

-When a J-1 exchange visitor completes his or her program, a 30-day grace period begins.
-During these 30 days he/she may remain in the U.S. and prepare to leave.
+When a J-1 exchange visitor completes their program, a 30-day grace period begins.
+During these 30 days the visitor may remain in the U.S. and prepare to leave.
 It is not permissible to work during the grace period.
 Nor may one exit the U.S. and reenter as a J-1 Visa holder during the grace period.

 - If you end your J-1 program more than 15 days before the program end date on your DS-2019 and will not be transferring to another U.S. institution, your new end date will need to be updated and a new DS-2019 will need to be processed.
 You must depart the U.S. no later than 30 days from the last day of your J-1 program.

 - If the J-2 Visa holder will depart the U.S. before the J-1 Visa holder, this must be reported immediately to the ARO so that the J-2’s departure can be updated in SEVIS.